The application process

 what happens next?

-Once it is determined that you meet the basic requirements listed above, you will be scheduled to take our aptitude test, which covers two areas: algebra and functions, and reading comprehension.
-To qualify for an interview with the Apprenticeship Committee, applicants must achieve a score of at least 5 on a scale of 0-9.
+Once it is determined that you meet the basic requirements listed above, you will be scheduled to take our aptitude test, which covers 5 areas.

 The Kalamazoo ETA Committee is responsible for selecting apprentices for the Electrical Industry.
 This Committee is staffed by representatives from both management and labor organizations.
 They look for individuals who exhibit strong character, aptitude, motivation, and personality traits suited for success in the electrical trade.
 Apprentice candidates are considered under equal employment opportunity guidelines, required to participate in standardized testing, and are personally interviewed by the KETA.
 The Committee’s goal is to select candidates who demonstrate reliability and a genuine desire to succeed.